-American Crow Corvus brachyrhynchos

-YEAR-ROUND Size: 18" (45 cm) Male: All-black bird with black bill, legs and feet.
+American Crow Corvus brachyrhynchos YEAR-ROUND Size: 18" (45 cm) Male: All-black bird with black bill, legs and feet.
 Can have a purple sheen in direct sunlight.
-Female: same as male Juvenile: same as adult Nest: platform; female builds; 1 brood per year Eggs: 4-6; bluish- to olive-green with brown marks Incubation: 18 days; female incubates Fledging: 28-35 days; female and male feed the young Migration: non-migrator to partial migrator; moves around in winter to find food Food: fruit, insects, mammals, fish, carrion; will come to seed and suet feeders Compare: A common and familiar bird that is hard to confuse with any other.
-Much smaller than Turkey Vulture (p.
-43), which has a naked red head.
+Female: same as male Iuvenile: same as adults Nest: platform; female builds; 1 brood per year Eggs: 4-6; bluish to olive with brown markings Incubation: 18 days; female incubates Fledging: 28-35 days; female and male feed the young Migration: non-migrator to partial migrator; moves around in winter, often into city interiors Food: fruit, insects, mammals, fish, carrion; comes to seed and suet feeders Compare: The Common Raven (p.
+41) has a larger bill; shaggy throat feathers; a deep, raspy call; and a wedged tail, as seen in flight.
+Look for the glossy black plumage and squared tail to help identify the American Crow.

-Stan's Notes: One of the most recognizable birds in Missouri, found in most habitats.
+Stan's Notes: A familiar bird, found in all habitats.
 Imitates other birds and human voices.
 One of the smartest of all birds and very social, often entertaining itself by provoking chases with other birds.
 Eats roadkill but is rarely hit by vehicles.
 Can live as long as 20 years.
 Often reuses its nest every year if it's not taken over by a Great Horned Owl.
+Collects and stores bright, shiny objects in the nest.
 Unmated birds, known as helpers, help to raise the young.
 Extended families roost together at night, dispersing daily to hunt.
 Cannot soar on thermals; flaps constantly and glides downward.
 Gathers in huge communal flocks of up to 10,000 birds in winter.